webpack/webpack-dev-server/examples/api/start/README.md

 While it's recommended to run `webpack-dev-server` via the CLI, you may also choose to start a server via the API.

 This example demonstrates using `start` method.
+It instructs `webpack-dev-server` instance to stop watching for file changes.

 ```js
 const Webpack = require("webpack");